isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-hearts/index.md

 layout: post
 ---

 Spiders, being over 48, 000 species, are an essential section of the earth ecosystem.
-These arthropods possess the [open circulatory system](https://link.springer. com/chapter/10.
-1007/978-3-642-33989-9_2) that is, they lack "true blood" or veins to transport it.
+These arthropods possess the [open circulatory system](https://link.springer.com/chapter/10.1007/978-3-642-33989-9_2)that is, they lack "true blood" or veins to transport it.
 But, do spiders have hearts?

 **The simple ** **answer** ** is, Yes, spiders have 1 tube-like heart in its abdomen with one artery that carry hemolymph (spiders blood) and ostia (one-way valve) on its sides.
 However, the spider's heart has no capillaries. ** **Spiders have the open circulatory system.
 The animal's heart thus pumps the hemolymph into the sinuses and body cavity soaking its organs and tissues to give them hormones, nutrients, and oxygen. **